Constanța County

 Constanța ([konˈstantsa]) is a county (județ) of Romania on the border with Bulgaria, in the Dobruja region.
 Its capital city is also named Constanța.

 Demographics

-In 2011, it had a population of 684,082 and the population density was 96/km2.
+In 2021, it had a population of 655,997 and the population density was 92/km2.
 The degree of urbanization is much higher (about 75%) than the Romanian average.
 In recent years the population trend is:

-The majority of the population are Romanians.
-There are important communities of Turks and Tatars, remnants of the time of Ottoman rule.
+The majority of the population are Orthodox Romanians.
+There are important communities of Muslim Turks and Tatars, remnants of the time of Ottoman rule.
 Currently the region is the centre of the Muslim minority in Romania.
 A great number of Aromanians have migrated to Dobruja in the last century, and they consider themselves a cultural minority rather than an ethnic minority.
 There are also Romani.